-PreSeed funding is an intervention unique to New Zealand that is successfully driving prosperity from science and innovation by transforming scientific discoveries into new products and services.
-By incentivising investment from research organisations and business into research commercialisation, PreSeed takes early-stage discoveries with commercial promise from publicly funded research and progresses them to a point where they are 'private-sector-ready'.
+PreSeed Accelerator Funding (PreSeed) is an intervention unique to New Zealand that is successfully driving prosperity from science and innovation by transforming scientific discoveries into new products and services.
+By incentivising investment from research organisations and business into research commercialisation, PreSeed takes early-stage discoveries with commercial promise from publicly-funded research and progresses them to a point where they are 'private-sector-ready'.
 The KiwiNet Investment Committee invests PreSeed into projects with the greatest potential for creating jobs and generating export revenue for New Zealand business.
-A total of \$10.3M in PreSeed was invested across 373 projects between 1 July 2016 and 30 June 2019.
+A total of \$5.8M in PreSeed was invested across 277 projects between 1 July 2019 and 30 June 2020.

-Highlights from the Investment Portfolio (most recent contract) include:
+Highlights from the Investment Portfolio (current contract) include:

-- \$10.3M in PreSeed invested across 373 projects - \$2.3M in business co-investment into PreSeed projects, across 41 companies - \$11.6M in total PreSeed co-investment from additional sources, including PROs
+- \$5.8M in PreSeed invested across 277 projects - \$1.3M in business co-investment into PreSeed projects, across 56 companies - \$5.5M in total PreSeed co-investment from additional sources, including PROs

 An important objective of PreSeed investment is to foster greater connections between research organisations and business.
-These interactions enable New Zealand businesses to directly benefit from publicly funded scientific research by empowering them to develop new products and services while driving improvements in productivity and efficiency and diversifying the economy.
+These interactions enable New Zealand businesses to directly benefit from publicly-funded scientific research by empowering them to develop new products and services while driving improvements in productivity and efficiency, and diversifying the economy.

-Commercialisation outcomes from projects in the most recent PreSeed contract include:
+Commercialisation outcomes from projects in the current PreSeed contract include:

-- 491 businesses meaningfully engaged in PreSeed projects, with 215 international connections - 128 commercial deals to date, across 31 projects - 15 New Zealand start-up companies formed, 10 supported by Callaghan Tech Incubators - \$11.5M in commercial returns to NZ businesses and research organisations to date - \$646M in potential export earnings over the next five years - 94 employment opportunities generated or sustained in New Zealand - Over \$2M of business expenditure in research and development incurred in New Zealand
+- 694 businesses meaningfully engaged in PreSeed projects, with 290 international connections - 18 commercial deals to date, across 16 projects - 9 New Zealand start-up companies formed - \$3.9M in commercial returns to NZ businesses and research organisations to date - \$591M in potential export earnings over the next five years - 44 employment opportunities generated or sustained in New Zealand